CMU-Perceptual-Computing-Lab/openpose/doc/advanced/demo_advanced.md

 ## Help Flag
-We recommend [All Flags](#all-flags) shows them all in this document, which sorts all the flags by category.
+We recommend following the next section (`All Flags`), which shows all the flags in this document and sorts them by category.

 However, you could add the flag `--help` at any point to see all the available OpenPose flags.
 Check only the flags for `examples/openpose/openpose.cpp` itself (i.e., the ones in the section `Flags from examples/openpose/openpose.cpp:`).
 ```